siudeer/airspace-hugo/exampleSite/content/english/_index.md

   bg_image: images/dsc09802.JPG
   bg_overlay: true
   title: 'The Deer of SIU '
-  content: We follow the movement of deer inhabiting SIU campus
+  content: We follow the movement of deer inhabiting the SIU campus
   button:
     enable: true
     label: Meet the deer